 Children’s Sunday School

-The kindergarten through 4th graders meet in the choir room of the Sanctuary building, room 101.
-Children are dropped off and picked up at this location.
-Children experience songs, crafts, and a lesson from the scripture.
-During the lesson time, the children are separated out into K-2nd graders and 3rd-4th graders in the 1st and 2nd grade school classrooms, rooms 106 and 107.
-Teachers include Karen Tomkovich, Tabby/Scott Jagger, Rebecca Armstrong, Elise Fulda, June Kalange, Nancy Rice, Craig Camealy, and Mairlyn Johnson.
+The kindergartners through fourth graders meet in the choir room of the sanctuary building, room 101.
+You will drop off and pick up your children at this location.
+Children experience songs, craft, and a lesson from the scripture.
+During the lesson time, we will separate the children into K-2nd graders and 3rd-4th graders in the first and second grade school classrooms, rooms 106 and 107.
+Teachers include Karen Tomkovich, Tabby/Scott Jagger, Rebecca Armstrong, Elise Fulda, June Kalange, Nancy Rice, Craig Camealy, Marion Camealy, and Mairlyn Johnson.